 Was the momentum conserved for your system from before to after?
+Explain why in terms of what was discussed in the intro.

 Was the momentum conserved for Cart #1 from before to after?
+Explain why in terms of what was discussed in the intro.